attilakundev/osm-files/README.md

 # osm-files
 because mailing list has limited space for posting.
-I don't recommend reusing it, because i don't want you to make any data errors in OSM.
+I don't recommend reusing it, because i don't want you to make me conflicts in OSM when i upload the final version.
 Rather than talk on the specific file at imports[at]openstreetmap.org OR talk-us[at]openstreetmap.org OR the OSMUS Slack

 The files are from Public Domain data.
 But as I said, don't upload them to OSM because they're mostly work in progress, and the data is subject to change, like tagging and existing nodes, relations..